- Seeing with New/Ancient Eyes

 When all the little clay sculptures are amassed in the center, the group rises to walk ceremoniously and affectionately around them, perhaps chanting a ritual farewell.
 Groups familiar with Buddhism have used the ancient mantra from the Heart Sutra, “Gaté gaté, paragaté parasam gaté; bodhi swaha!” (“Gone, gone, gone beyond, completely gone beyond, far out!”)
 We say good-bye, or at least begin to prepare to say good-bye, to these mental fabrications that have outlived their usefulness.

 The ritual may end there, or the dolls can be broken apart, or cast into a fire, or into a body of water to dissolve, accompanied by shouts of support and jubilation.
 If this kind of dramatic ending is used, the guide should suggest that people relinquish their ego doll only if they feel ready.
-If they wish to, people can hold on their ego dolls a while longer.
+If they wish to, people can hold onto their ego dolls a while longer.